jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ![Number of genes passing breadth coverage thresholds for red complex production-data mappings](05-images/Figure_R34_SFE_VirulenceFactors_GeneFiltering/FigSX_VirulenceNormalisation_Breadth_GeneFilter.png)

-**Figure R34 | Distribution of (annotated) gene counts passing a breadth threshold of 70%, as calculated from the mappings of the production dataset to two ‘red complex’ bacteria reference genomes.** A clear cut off of ~500 genes can be seen, reflecting the separation between low-coverage and higher coverage genomes.
+**Figure R34 | Distribution of (annotated) gene counts passing a breadth threshold of 70%, as calculated from the mappings of the production dataset to two 'red complex' bacteria reference genomes.** A clear cut off of ~500 genes can be seen, reflecting the separation between low-coverage and higher coverage genomes.

 ![Virulence factor gene depth and breadth across production dataset](05-images/Figure_R35_SFF_VirulenceFactors_RatioPlot/FigSX_Virulence_AllAnnotatedGene_Virulence_Ratios.png)

-**Figure R35 | Heatmap of ratios (fill) of virulence gene depth coverage and gene completeness (size), in mappings of the production dataset to two ‘red complex’ bacteria reference genomes.** Virulence factors associated with oral disease are found prevalent across all host genera.
+**Figure R35 | Heatmap of ratios (fill) of virulence gene depth coverage and gene completeness (size), in mappings of the production dataset to two 'red complex' bacteria reference genomes.** Virulence factors associated with oral disease are found prevalent across all host genera.

 ### 12.2 Amylase